Abstract

 Background

 In direct response to Executive Order 14303: Restoring Gold Standard Science (Federal Register, May 29, 2025), BOEM has modernized its approach by developing and implementing the Marine Sensitivity Toolkit (MST).
-This innovative, cloud-native toolkit fundamentally revamps BOEM’s previous Relative Environmental Sensitivity Analysis (RESA) (BOEM 2018), delivering a transparent, reproducible, and scalable system that fully aligns with the Executive Order’s requirements for scientific integrity, transparency, and the use of best-available science.
+This innovative, cloud-native toolkit fundamentally revamps BOEM’s previous Relative Environmental Sensitivity Analysis (RESA) (Morandi et al. 2018), delivering a transparent, reproducible, and scalable system that fully aligns with the Executive Order’s requirements for scientific integrity, transparency, and the use of best-available science.

 The MST marks a significant advancement over prior RESA methodologies.
 Earlier approaches (Niedoroda et al. 2014) often relied on aggregated data from a limited set of broad species groups and surrogate species, lacking spatially explicit information for individual organisms.
 As a result, previous assessments were typically coarse and area-wide, frequently missing critical ecological variation and fine-scale patterns across the OCS.
 In contrast, the MST utilizes a high-resolution 0.05° grid (averaging 5 km in the lower 48 states and 3.6 km in Alaska), enabling detailed, cell-by-cell analysis that captures nuanced ecological patterns.